inmanta/examples/solutions-training/1-basic-deployment.md

     )
     ```

     These entities represent the devices on which we want to push config.
-They don't result in any config themself, but all the resources we will deploy will be attached to one of them.
+They don't result in any config them-self, but all the resources we will deploy will be attached to one of them.

 2. The `Interface` entities.
     ```
-    east_to_west = srlinux_helper::Interface(
+    srlinux_helper::Interface(
         router=router_east,
         name="ethernet-1/1",
         ipv4_address="10.0.1.1/30",